|© 2006 - 2017 P.Missin - Details||Support This Site|

 Willie Hood, better known as Rhythm Willie, is one of my favorite harmonica players.
 There are other pages on this site where I write about him in more depth (here, here and here), so here I will just share a couple of classic Rhythm Willie performances.
 First is a track that Willie recorded in 1947 with the Earl Bostic Orchestra:

 Here, Willie is rocking out in first position on a Bb harp.
 This is one of four tunes that were recorded for Aladdin Records, but were not chosen for release.
 This track eventually turned up on a long out of print LP compilation called "Aladdin Rocks and Rolls 'til Midnight", but the other tracks have never been issued.

 The Gershwin classic is given the Rhythm Willie treatment, with Willie playing in first position on a C harmonica.
 This was one of the two tunes recorded at Willie's last session and issued in 1950 on Premium PR-866, with "Wailin' Willie" on the other side.
 Not everyone was impressed by Willie's skills, however.
 Here is a less than glowing review from Billboard Magazine, December 1950:

 Establishing whether or not an old recording is still protected by copyright can be somewhat tricky, particularly in the case of recordings made in America, where copyright is a matter of state law rather than national law.
 As far as am I able to determine, all of the above recordings are now in the Public Domain and there should no problem in downloading these tracks for personal use.
-If anyone has evidence that any of these recordings are still protected by copyright, please let me know and I will remove them immediately.
-Likewise, I believe that none of these tunes are currently available on a commercial CD release.
-If you know otherwise, please give me the details and I will remove the track and suggest that people buy the reissue CD instead.
+If anyone has evidence that any of these recordings are still protected by copyright, please let me know and I will remove them as soon as possible.